iMoonLab/DeepHypergraph/docs/source/tutorial/structure.rst

             [0., 0., 0., 0., 1.],
             [0., 0., 0., 1., 0.]])

+You can find that the adjacency matrix of the simple graph is a symmetric matrix.
 The ``g.e`` attribute will return a tuple of two lists, the first list is the edge list and the second list is a list of weight for each edge.
 The ``g.e_both_size`` attribute will return the both side of edges in the simple graph.